Chris Coelen: Agency for the Performing Arts

-In 1992, Coelen joined the Agency for the Performing Arts and began representing on-air talent.
+In 1992, Coelen joined the Agency for the Performing Arts (now Independent Artist Group) and began representing on-air talent.
 His first client was a morning news anchor in Myrtle Beach, South Carolina.
-His roster grew to include Martha Quinn, Rex Reed, Maty Monfort, Jane Wallace and Ryan Seacrest.
+His roster grew to include Martha Quinn, Rex Reed, Maty Monfort, Jane Wallace, and Ryan Seacrest.

 United Talent Agency

 In 1996, Coelen joined United Talent Agency (UTA), becoming a member of the talent department.
 In 2001, coinciding with the American emergence of Survivor, Coelen created the Alternative Department and subsequently became a partner at the agency.

-At UTA, Coelen represented producer clients such as Stan Lee (the chairman emeritus of Marvel Comics), Michael Davies (Who Wants To Be A Millionaire), R. J. Cutler (American High), Thom Beers (Monster Garage), Craig Piligian (Survivor), Cris Abrego, Mark Cronin, Joel Gallen (America: A Tribute to Heroes, MTV Movie & TV Awards), Gay Rosenthal (Behind the Music), Bill Guttentag (Crime & Punishment), Andrew Glassman (The Wall), Stuart Krasnow (Weakest Link), World of Wonder (RuPaul's Drag Race), Evolution Media (The Real Housewives of Orange Countyl), and publisher Judith Regan.
+At UTA, Coelen represented producer clients such as Stan Lee (the chairman emeritus of Marvel Comics), Michael Davies (Who Wants To Be A Millionaire), R. J. Cutler (American High), Thom Beers (Monster Garage), Craig Piligian (Survivor), Cris Abrego, Mark Cronin, Joel Gallen (America: A Tribute to Heroes, MTV Movie & TV Awards), Gay Rosenthal (Behind the Music), Bill Guttentag (Crime & Punishment), Andrew Glassman (The Wall), Stuart Krasnow (Weakest Link), World of Wonder (RuPaul's Drag Race), Evolution Media (The Real Housewives of Orange County), and publisher Judith Regan.

 Having been exposed to British TV shows like The Word, The Big Breakfast, and TFI Friday, Coelen stated, "I couldn't work out why there was nothing like it on TV in the US."
 He expanded his client base to include British production companies like Red Production Company, Shed Productions, Wall to Wall Media, Monkey Kingdom, Maverick Television, Objective Media Group, Avalon, Ricochet and RDF Media, leading UTA to become known as "the agency of choice for UK Indies."
 In 2005, Colin Robertson from Broadcast described Coelen as "an alarmingly youthful bloke who looks as if he’d rather be perched on a surfboard than sitting in an air-conditioned office, (he) is a huge fan of British producers."

 Coelen represented international personalities such as Graham Norton, Derren Brown, and Jo Frost, and he expanded beyond the UK, representing companies in Holland (Absolutely Independent), Sweden (Strix) and New Zealand's Julie Christie (Touchdown Television).
 Said Coelen, "There are smart TV producers in every market in the world.
 The U.S. doesn't have a lock on that."

 Coelen's client roster included American talent including Jessica Simpson, Ryan Seacrest, Pamela Anderson, Trading Spaces host Paige Davis, Ken Jennings, Carmen Electra, Michael Weatherly, and Paget Brewster.

 While at UTA, Coelen helped package over five dozen projects including Wife Swap, Supernanny, Average Joe, The Simple Life, Newlyweds: Nick and Jessica, Worst Case Scenario, The Residents, Stripperella, Law & Order: Crime & Punishment (with agency client Dick Wolf).

 As an agent, Coelen came up with the concept for The Surreal Life, introduced his clients, Mark Cronin and Cris Abrego (and Abrego's then-producing partner, Rick Telles), to one another, and pitched the idea to them as a vehicle for them to produce together.
 The show was sold to the WB and subsequently to VH1.